odradev/odradev.github.io/docusaurus/docs/basics/12-native-token.md

 ```

 :::warning
-The code above works, but is dangerous and unfinished - beside allowing you to lose your funds to anyone, it doesn't make
+The code above works, but is dangerous and unfinished - besides allowing you to lose your funds to anyone, it doesn't make
 any checks.
 To keep the code simple, we skipped the part, where the contract checks if the transfer is
 even possible.

-To see a more reasonable example, check out `examples/src/tlw.rs` in odra main repository.
+To see a more reasonable example, check out `examples/src/tlw.rs` in the odra main repository.
 :::

 You can see a new macro used here: `#[odra(payable)]` - it will add all the code needed for a function to